top of page

 Fabulous movie available on various streaming services!https://www.wretchesandjabberers.org/

-The Silence of Experts: Be Careful
+The Silence of Experts: A Call for Caution

-Call to Action: Advocating for Effective Communication
+The Path Forward: Advocating for Effective Communication

 Final Thoughts